chaosmail/chaosmail.github.com/_posts/2016-10-22-intro-to-deep-learning-for-computer-vision.md

 ### Convolutional Neural Networks (CNN)

-A CNN are neural networks that contain (multiple) convolutional layers (with a non-linear activation function) and additional pooling layers at the beginning of the network.
+A CNN is a neural network model that contains (multiple) convolutional layers (with a non-linear activation function) and additional pooling layers at the beginning of the network.

 A *convolution layer* extracts image features by convolving the input with multiple filters.
 It contains a set of 2-dimensional filters that are stacked into a 3-dimensional volume where each filter is applied to a volume constructed from all filter responses of the previous layer.
 If one considers the RGB channels of a 256x256 sized input image as a 256x256x3 volume, a 5x5x3 filter would be applied along a 5x5 2-dimensional region of the image and summed up across all 3 color channels.
-If the first layer after the rgb volume consist of 48 filters, it is represented as a volume of 5x5x3x48 weights and 48 biases.
-Using a convolution operation on the input volume and the filter volumes, the filter response (so called activation) results in an output volume with the dimensions 251x251x48.
+If the first layer after the RGB volume consist of 48 filters, it is represented as a volume of 5x5x3x48 weight parameters and 48 bias parameters.
+Using a convolution operation on the input volume and the filter volumes, the filter response (so called activation) results in an output volume with the dimensions 251x251x48 (using stride 1 and no padding).
 By padding the input layer with 0s, one can force to keep the spatial dimensions of the activations constant throughout the layers.

-Each convolution layer is followed by a nonlinear *activation function* (in DL mostly ReLU layers are used) with the same dimensions as the output volume of the convolution layer.
+Each convolution layer is followed by a nonlinear *activation function* (in DL mostly ReLU layers are used) which results in an activation with the same dimensions as the output volume of the previous convolution layer.

 A *pooling layer* subsamples the previous layer and outputs a volume of same depth but reduced spatial dimensions.
 Similar to a Gaussian pyramid, pooling helps filters to activate on features in the image at a different scale.
 Using a max-pooling 2x2 filter with stride 2 (the filter is shifted for 2 pixels on every iteration) one ends up with a 128x128x48 volume after pooling.
 In general, pooling layers are used at the beginning of the network and  at the end to better control the dimensions of the activations right before the fully-connected layers.

 ### AlexNet (2012)

 The following figure shows the architecture of [AlexNet](#Krizhevsky12), the winning model for classification in the ImageNet competition in 2012.
-As shown in the subsequent figure, it consist of 2 parallel set of layers with both convolution and pooling layers.
+As shown in the figure, it consist of 2 parallel set of layers with both convolution and max pooling layers.
 The model was arranged like this due to the fact that 2 graphic cards were used in parallel for training (training AlexNet on the ImageNet dataset took 2 weeks on this setup).
 The filters start with a spatial dimensions 5x5 and 55 in depth (1,375 weights without bias) going to a 3x3x192 filter volume (1,728 weights without bias) towards the end of the network; hence, the filter size is decreasing but the filter depth is increasing per layer.
 The end of the network consists of 2 fully connected layers with 2048 nodes (4,194,304 weights without bias), and an output layer with 1000 nodes (2,048,000 weights without bias) according to the 1000 classes in the ImageNet dataset.
 Hence, most memory is used for the weights in the final fully connected layers; the whole model requires about 240MB in total memory.
 The fully connected layers at the end are needed to set the spatial filter responses in relation to each other for the resulting class prediction.

 ![Architecture of AlexNet]({{ site.baseurl }}/images/deep-learning/alexnet.png "Architecture of AlexNet"){: .image-col-1}